 For most times Hessdalen light is seen far away.
 Often it is seen in the valley, closer to the treetops, but sometimes it is high in the air.
 There is seen one light but sometimes can be several, it happens that one light divides into two.

-Light for most part is yellow or white.
+Light, for the most part, is yellow or white.
 Sometimes is seen short-lived flashing blue-white light fast floating high in the air.
 Rarely is observed also yellow light with flashing or constant red light above it.

-Rarely there has been reported also an black, mysterious flying mechanism with lights – no wonder that many consider that the Hessdalen lights are created by UFO’s.
+Rarely there has been reported also a black, mysterious flying mechanism with lights – no wonder that many consider that the Hessdalen lights are created by UFO’s.

-There are not known cases when these lights have interacted with people or done any damage.
+There are no known cases when these lights have interacted with people or done any damage.

 Recognition by scientists

-Although Hessdalen lights were seen by thousands of people, there was no obvious explanation to this phenomenon.
-Due to this scientists initially did not make much scientific investigations: it is easy to loose the hardscrabbled scientific reputation after getting into headlines of yellow press next to the stories about ghosts and UFOs.
+Although Hessdalen lights were seen by thousands of people, there was no obvious explanation for this phenomenon.
+Due to this scientists initially did not make many scientific investigations: it is easy to lose the hardscrabbled scientific reputation after getting into headlines of yellow press next to the stories about ghosts and UFOs.

 Hessdalen lights test the limits of the modern science

-The research seems to be promising – this unexplained light phenomena might bring new concepts in physics or may be – other sciences.
+The research seems to be promising – this unexplained light phenomenon might bring new concepts in physics or maybe – other sciences.

-Interesting twist in the research of lights is involvement of astronomers – these scientists have used to work with very unusual physical phenomena like pulsars, neutron stars and others.
-The existance of Hessdalen lights for astronomers is just one more unexplained but real manifestation of the endless diversity of Universe.
+Interesting twist in the research of lights is involvement of astronomers – these scientists have used to work with very unusual physical phenomena like pulsars, neutron stars, and others.
+The existence of Hessdalen lights for astronomers is just one more unexplained but real manifestation of the endless diversity of Universe.

 EMBLA research shows that there might be several distinct phenomena observed in Hessdalen.
 Lights are elusive – their physical characteristics change significantly and there is no single "fingerprint".
 Hessdalen lights may change color, they may (and may not) collect pieces of energy or plasma from the ground while flying by, spectra of optical and radio frequency of these lights are very diverse.

-Thus far scientists have proposed multiple hypothesis to explain Hessdalen lights.
+Thus far scientists have proposed multiple hypotheses to explain Hessdalen lights.
 Some are really exotic: thus, for example, it has been proposed that lights are created by the ignition caused by the presence of scandium – very rare metal.
-This seems to be far from correct – for example, scandium is found in higher densities elsewhere and in these places there is not observed such phenomenon.
+This seems to be far from correct – for example, scandium is found in higher densities elsewhere and in these places, there is not observed such phenomenon.